Adult Communication Disorders Laboratory

 About the Lab:

-Linda Carozza, PhD, CCC-SLP, is the Founding Director of the MS program in Communication Sciences and Disorders at Pace University in New York City, as well as a Clinical Assistant Professor in the Department of Rehabilitation Medicine at New York University Langone Medical Center.
+Dr. Carozza is an Associate Professor in the Department of Communication Sciences and Disorders at Pace University, the past Founding Director of the MS program in Communication Sciences and Disorders, and a Clinical Assistant Professor in the Department of Rehabilitation Medicine at New York University Langone Medical Center.
 She has authored several books, numerous articles and is a frequent invited speaker.
 Her research and practice is in adult neurogenic communication disorders.

 Carozza, L. & N. Shafi, (2018).
-Counseling in chronic aphasia: integrating theory with professional roles in clinical practice (update), Oncourse Learning
+Counselling in chronic aphasia: integrating theory with professional roles in clinical practice (update).
+Contents proprietary at https://www.relias.com/oncourse-learning/

 Pauker, L. and Olson, R. (ed).
 Speech issues in dementia, Interview with Linda Carozza,